datonex/eau-royal/README.md

 - [ ] Admin panel that allows shop owners to send emails to all users that are subscribed to Eau Royal

 - [ ] Create a stock manager database and users are shown if certain items are out of stock.
 If users want to be notified when it will be back in stock, they can enter their email address directly from product detail page.

+- [ ] Automatically generate SKU number when creating a new product

+- [ ] At bottom of product detail page, show users perfumes/products that smell similar to the one currently being viewed.

+- [ ] Allow logged in users to save a perfume/product to a which list so that they can save buy it/ access it later. non-members redirected to sign in/register

 ### Marketing Information